 So, last spring he came up with a plan to build a bridge and in an afternoon his plan gave us this floating path to what is now our bird park.

 This park is where wild birds visit, chickens’ free range and eventually where we’ll raise quail.
-Without the bridge this piece of land would be useless when the creek is full of water.
+Without the bridge this piece of land would be useless when the creek is filled with water.

-I love walking over the bridge because it’s sturdy and safe, sometimes I even sit on the edge and watch frogs jump in the water.
+I love walking over this bridge because it’s sturdy and safe, sometimes I even sit on the edge and watch frogs jump in the water.

 We skipped railings because I wanted the freedom to haul stuff over, basically I didn’t want railings getting in the way of progress.